tryming/celery_model_result/README.md

 <https://bitbucket.org/bitcraftteam/celery_model_result>`

-TODO (m.lach) Add information about running tests just like it is done in DRF
+Information about contributing can be found in CONTRIBUTING.md file